Skip to main content

 Yes, a bride can certainly have two maids of honour!
 In fact, a bride can have one, two, three, or even more maids of honour if they like.

-If you find yourself sharing the role with another one of the brides besties, then try to come together and make a plan on how you will both share the maid of honour duties and responsibilities equally.
+If you find yourself sharing the role with another one of the bride’s besties, then try to come together and decide on how you will both share the maid of honour duties and responsibilities equally.
 One of you might excel at organisational tasks, while the other offers a constant source of emotional strength.

 Hannah adds, “Having two maids of honours can not only ease the burden of decision-making but also ensure that the bride has the best support system possible.
 By teaming up and playing to your strengths, you'll make sure the bride's got all the backup they need for their big day.
 After all, teamwork makes the dream wedding work (and keeps you both from getting overwhelmed)!”